alekatanasov/MathHelper/README.md

 ## General info
 A Java library for solving simple math problems.
 Current capabilities include:
-* Solving mathematical expressions consisting of constants and the standard arithmetic operations
+* Solving mathematical expressions consisting of constants, brackets and the standard arithmetic operations